 - In Maths we follow White Rose Maths objectives and tasks and challenges are planned for F1 and F2 weekly.

-- In Phonics we create differentiated plans and activities following our agreed scheme.
-The children take home a differentiated, phonetically decodable reading book each week.
+- In Phonics we follow the ‘Rocket Phonics’ scheme.
+Children take home a phonetically decodable reading book each week.

 An Engaging Learning Environment

 Research has shown that an engaging learning environment increases pupils’ attention and focus, promotes meaningful learning experiences, encourages higher levels of engagement, develops language skills and motivates children to practice higher-level critical thinking skills.
 At West Kirby Primary School, we are developing our learning environment to promote the Characteristics of Effective Learning in order to best meet the needs of individual learners.